slugb0t/electron-python/README.md

-# electron-python
+# Electron-Python
-electron gui communicating with python backend using zerorpc
+Electron GUI communicating with Python backend using zerorpc

 ### Create two python environments (one using python2 and other with python3)
 ```bash